Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Open Octave/Matlab code [Main_Decoder.m](GameBoyPrinterDecoderMatlab/Main_Decoder.m)
 - Choose some color palettes and printing options (default are OK).
 - Run and wait for completion, code is fast on Matlab, slower with Octave.
 - Enjoy your images.
-The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
+The code outputs both pixel-perfect and paper-like images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
 The Entry_file.txt is automatically backed-up with a unique date/ID so that you can process old printing sessions later or with other tools, for example the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator).

 ### Direct printing from Matlab/GNU Octave without using the Arduino IDE !